 Maybe you just need a break from work to recharge.

-Sabbaticals are a growing trend for people near retirement age in need of a reboot.
+Sabbaticals are a growing trend for people near retirement age who are in need of a reboot.
 Learn more about a pre-retirement sabbatical.

 More than ever, workers over 50 are looking toward careers in the nonprofit world, seeking a second chance at purposeful work.

-Here are 6 tips for making an impact.
+Here are six tips for making an impact.